[HISTORY: Adopted by the Mayor and Council of the Borough of Bradley Beach as indicated in article histories. Amendments noted where applicable.]

 Swimming at protected beaches.
 No person shall swim from the beachfront or in the adjacent waters except from protected bathing beaches where ropes, boats and lifeguards are provided, and only when lifeguards are on duty.
 Any person swimming at hours other than when lifeguards are on duty shall do so entirely at his own risk and responsibility.

 Swimming at night.
-No person shall swim in any waters adjacent to the beach, at night or during hours of darkness, unless express permission is granted by the Borough Council by resolution or otherwise.
+No person shall swim in any waters adjacent to the beach, at night or during hours of darkness.

 Surf fishing.
 No person shall engage in surf fishing in any bathing area during bathing hours.